NREL/SOEP-QSS/README.md

 ## Design

-Design concepts are just emerging during these early experiments.
+The design concepts are still emerging.
 The basic constituents of a fast QSS solver seem to be:
 * Variables for each QSS method (QSS1/2/3, LIQSS1/2/3, ...).
+* Functions for derivative representation: linear and nonlinear.
+* Input functions.
 * Event queue to find the next "trigger" variable to advance to its requantization time.
-* Linear and nonlinear derivative function support.
 * Continuous and discrete valued variables.
-* Input functions.
 * Algebraic relationships between variables.

 Notes: